Hagos2022/alx-system_engineering-devops/0x19-postmortem/README.md

 # Postmortem
-Learning how to write an Incident Report, also referred to as a Postmortem.
+Learning how to write an Incident Report, also referred to as a Postmortem, is highly important.
 This postmortem follows the guidelines used closely by google engineers to file reports.
 The report is made up of five parts, an issue summary, a timeline, root cause analysis, resolution and recovery, and lastly, corrective and preventative measures.
 Lets review each of these parts in detail.

 ## Issue Summary
 I have alerted since July 14, 2024 at 7 hours EAT gap of the each week after I forked Fix_My_Code_Challenge/0x01-challenge/ to fix the code.<br>